dinhanhx/computer-graphic-with-python/1_setup_libraries.md

 ## Other alternative libraries

 In this section, I just introduce to you that there are libraries with better peformance and high productivity.
-I will not conver the usage of them in further tutorials.
+I **will not** conver the usage of them in further tutorials. **You do not need to install these things.**

 ### [ModernGL](https://github.com/moderngl/moderngl)